jbrot/stainlesssteel/README.md

 #### MSVC
 [windows-msvc]: #windows-msvc

-MSVC builds of Rust additionally require an installation of Visual Studio 2013 (or later) so `rustc` can use its linker.
+MSVC builds of Stainless Steel additionally require an installation of Visual Studio 2013 (or later) so `rustc` can use its linker.
 Make sure to check the “C++ tools” option.